LiorSinai/liorsinai.github.io/_posts/2024-07-09-birthday-covering.md

 This is now slightly under the simulated value of 0.5739.

 For the seasons, we are done.
-For the birthdays, we can continue this process under the [Inclusion-Exclusion Principle][wiki_inclusion_exclusion]:
+For the birthdays, we can continue this pattern of over-correcting/under-correcting under the [Inclusion-Exclusion Principle][wiki_inclusion_exclusion]:

 <div class="card">
   <div class="card-body">